 Here’s a quick look at the Site Overview report inside Search Atlas.
 It looks a lot like what you’d see in Ahrefs or Semrush.

-Search Atlas site explorer
+Search Atlas site explorer March 2026

-Search Atlas has a Keyword Magic Tool, just like Semrush.
 You can use it to get keyword ideas from your seed keyword.
 It even has the same name as Semrush’s tool.
 Semrush gives you a few more filter options, but honestly, I don’t think it’s a big deal.
 Ahrefs doesn’t have this kind of tool at all.

 Now, let me quickly show you how Ahrefs and Search Atlas compare in terms of data accuracy.
 It’s seriously my favorite thing to do – testing and comparing tools’ data accuracy.